Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * Add post - when clikcing on add post i am shown a form that needs to be filled out and then i am redirected to the home page where my post is shown at the top.
 * Add category - when clikcing on add category i am shown one form section where i need to fill out the category that i want to add after that i am redirected to the home page and i am shown a message that my category has been added.
 * Log out - when being logged in i can click on log out and i am getting logged out and cant access any authenticated stuff.
-* Profile - When clikcing on the profile dropdown menu in the navbar i can see Edit settings, Show profile page and Edit profile page. when clicking on edit settings i get a pre filled out form with my inforfmation.
-That i can update.
-When clikcing on show profile page i am taken to my profile where i have my name, bio and social media lins.
+* Profile - When clikcing on the profile dropdown menu in the navbar i can see Edit settings, Show profile page and Edit profile page.
+When clicking on edit settings i get a pre filled out form with my inforfmation, that i can update.
+When clicking on show profile page i am taken to my profile where i have my name, bio and social media links.
 When clicking on edit profile page i get a pre filled out form with my profile information.
 * Categories - When selecting categories in the navbar i can see all categories on the page as a dropdown.
 And when selecting a category i am taken to a page with all posts with that category.
 * Contact carblog - When selecting contact carblog i get a form to submit and when submitted a email is sent to the site owner.
 * Register - When clicking on register in the navbar i am shown a form to submit.
 After submisson i am redirected to the log in page.